Internet for Seniors

 • Which internet providers are available in my area?

 Depending on where you live, you could be limited to just one or two internet service providers.
-Or if you live in a major metro area where the high-speed internet infrastructure has been built-up, you might have access to faster alternatives, like 5G home internet.
+Or if you live in a central metro area where the high-speed internet infrastructure has been built up, you might have access to faster alternatives, like 5G home internet.

-If you’re still working and need internet service to operate from home, your internet usage will be different from someone who’s already retired.
-If you like to watch online videos, shows and movies and you use the internet instead of a cable TV subscription, you will need more data and faster speeds than someone who doesn’t use the internet for this purpose.
+If you’re still working and need internet service to operate from home, your internet usage will differ from that of someone who has already retired.
+If you like to watch online videos, shows, and movies and use the internet instead of a cable TV subscription, you will need more data and faster speeds than someone who doesn’t use the internet for this purpose.
 Families often need more bandwidth for their kids’ homework and online entertainment.
 But if you live alone or with a partner who doesn’t use the internet much, you could get by with less.

 Tips for saving money on internet for seniors